Please click on a category to view the definition.

 Character Design

-Excellence in either 2D or 3D character design & animation. * *Entries are encouraged to include a short-written explanation of the work performed.
+Excellence in either 2D or 3D character design & animation. **Please include a "making of" video or CGI Breakdown (under 2 minutes) and/or a short-written explanation of the work performed as it greatly assists in the judging process.
 Descriptive materials must not include the name of individuals or the facilities that did the work.
 See the FAQ for details.

 -